PAGEANT - "Education is the future"

 Unique visitors - This is a count of the number of different people accessing the site, as determined by their IP addresses.
 These are sometimes assigned temporarily each time someone logs on to their server, so a new IP address doesn't always mean a new user.

 Number of visits - A single visit covers a series of pages which are looked at without leaving the Pageant website.

 The graph below shows 12 month totals for 'pages viewed', 'hits' and 'bandwidth' from 2004 up to 2018, with 2018 estimated from the totals so far this year.
-Website usage reached a peak in 2008, followed by a steady fall until 2013.
-Usage then increased again up to a new peak in 2015, before falling once again.
-It now looks as if a recovery is under way.
+Website usage reached a peak in 2008, with a steady fall until 2013.
+Usage then increased to a new peak in 2015, before falling once again.
+A recovery started during 2017 and was maintained through 2018.
 We have a theory that this pattern could mirror UK economic conditions.
 During recessions and other troubled times, fewer people have spare cash for charities, and therefore are less interested in charity websites.

 [All the data used was collected with Awstats]

 In 2015 it was becoming obvious that smartphones and other mobile devices would soon be the main way of accessing the internet - overtaking laptops and desktops.
 At that time, the Pageant website had serious usability issues when viewed on smartphones.
 Google also began to penalise mobile unfriendly websites with lower rankings.